 My training is in ontology, which is the study of who you are being, versus what you are doing.
 A facilitative coach will tell you what to do; an ontological coach will support, challenge, and advocate for you to reach your highest future vision.

 A coach is not a cheerleader.
 They partner with you to win the game of your life, not to cheer you on from the sidelines.
 Clients pay coaches to guide them to create authentic leadership, to fully reinvent any area they choose!
 To inspire and motivate teams, reveal true desires, and build a life by design.
 A coach works with a client to create future experiences in their career, business, or any area of life.

 If you are looking for a transformative and reinventing approach to your life and career through deep creative mindset shifts and decision-making hiring a coach is a great option.

 Should I hire a consultant?

 I come from a brand strategy background and often consult my clients on personal and business branding.
 I clarify when I’m wearing my consultant hat because consultants and advisers are paid for industry experience, expert guidance, and execution.
-In contrast, coaches do not need to be the expert of an industry.
+In contrast, coaches do not need to be experts in an industry.
 A consultant is a professional who provides expert advice.
 They have proven methods and strategies to help you reach your personal and professional goals.

 An adviser is similar.
 I work with business adviser Patrick Dichter from Cultivate Advisors, who brings his expertise and industry know-how to each conversation.
 Dichter shared,

-“A coach is someone who helps you by asking the right questions and working on the personal challenges.
+“A coach is someone who helps you by asking the right questions and working on personal challenges.
 A consultant gives you answers or completes a defined project, and an adviser sits somewhere in between—wearing the coaching hat, swinging to a consultant at times, and solving business challenges together.”